Lubań: Modern era

-Following the Napoleonic wars, in 1815 the Lusatian territory around Lauban and Görlitz fell to the Kingdom of Prussia after the Vienna Congress and was incorporated into the Province of Silesia.
-In 1865 and 1866, Lauban obtained railway connections with Görlitz and Hirschberg (Jelenia Góra).
+Following the Napoleonic Wars, in 1815 the Lusatian territory around Lauban and Görlitz fell to the Kingdom of Prussia after the Congress of Vienna and was incorporated into the Province of Silesia.
 Following the unification of Germany in 1871, the town became part of the German Empire.

+In 1863, the town's gasworks were opened.
+Lauban gained railway connections to Görlitz and Hirschberg (Jelenia Góra) in 1865 and 1866.
+This was followed by the installation of a water distribution system in 1867 and a sewer system in 1870, with electrification beginning in 1894.